SOS! Let’s find ways to Save Our Sand now!

 a local grassroots group.
 Participate in their events, volunteer, donate and learn about their efforts and resources to save our California sand.
 Get involved now.

-READ ABOUT Oceanside's January 2024 decision to approve a new, nature-based sand retention project
+READ ABOUT Oceanside's ongoing nature-based sand retention project

-READ ABOUT Oceanside's January 2024 decision to approve a new, nature-based sand retention project 〜
+READ ABOUT Oceanside's ongoing nature-based sand retention project 〜

 Instead, let’s work together to achieve responsible, long-lasting answers state wide.